Community Police Officer - Make a difference

 A Team Approach

-All members of the agency have an impact on the direction of the department.
-We get the importance of buy-in at all levels of an organization.
-We also know that throughout the ranks each member is a professional and brings a wealth of knowledge and skills to the job at hand.
-This ties in directly to our work to enhance the positive view of law enforcement in our community.
+Every member of our department has an impact on the direction of our agency.
+We understand the importance of “buying-in” at all levels of an organization.
+We also know that no matter what position an officer holds they are each professionals who bring a wealth of knowledge and their own set of skills to the job at hand.
+We work hard and continually strive for new ways to enhance our community’s positive view of law enforcement.
 This team approach is key to not only serving our community, but in driving the internal work of the department as well, and results in a cooperative yet independent atmosphere.
 We work hard to let the professionals at any level do their work as they often have the most experience and can provide the best information related to the task at hand.

-The MPD offers exciting career progression and promotional opportunities.
-At the Moscow Police Department we’re hiring not just officers, we’re looking for individuals to assist in a myriad of ways that best fit their skills and strengths.
+The Moscow Police Department offers exciting career progression and promotional opportunities.
+We’re looking for individuals to contribute to our team in ways that best fit their unique skills and strengths.

 - Arrest Techniques Instructor